Hardware Setup

 • select the serial port (the HARDWARE port is built into the terminal);

-• select the VISCA address (camera's logical address for control via the RS232 port).
+• select the VISCA address (the camera's logical address for control via the RS232 port).

-4. When controlling the camera via the VISCA, PELCO-P, or PELCO-D protocol, specify the Camera address.
+4. If controlling the camera via the VISCA, PELCO-P, or PELCO-D protocol, specify the IP address.

-5. The terminal supports camera control connected to the local network using the VISCA over IP protocol.
-To send commands to such a camera, you should specify its IP address in the VISCA IP field; by default, port 52381 is used.
+5. The terminal supports controlling a camera connected to the local network using the VISCA over IP protocol.
+To send commands to such a camera, specify its IP address in the VISCA IP field, with port 52381 used by default.

-Additional USB to RS-232 adapters can be connected to the TrueConf Group terminal to control multiple cameras simultaneously using VISCA, PELCO-D, and PELCO-P protocols.
-These will appear in the port drop-down list.
+You can connect additional USB to RS-232 adapters to the TrueConf Group terminal to control multiple cameras simultaneously using VISCA, PELCO-D, and PELCO-P protocols.
+They will be displayed in the ports dropdown list.

 # Microphone